Immigration Practice Areas

 - Personal Injury

 Why is choosing a good immigration lawyer so important?

 Since dealing with immigration law and the USCIS with both documented and undocumented immigrants, we’ve come to understand that perhaps it’s not the field of law that’s going to make us uber-rich.
 We deal with clients from all over the world, both rich and poor.
-We try our best to be reasonable, but we found that people are always looking for ways to get discount legal help.
+So we try our best to be reasonable, but we found that people are always looking for ways to get discount legal help.

 The truth is, your immigration case is worth an investment.
 Of course you will be completing a tedious process, which takes time and attention.
 So simple mistakes can become big ones.
-You are going through a process which will determine your entire future including; where you will be, where you will begin and raise a family, and what type of person you will have the opportunity to become.
+Additionally, you are going through a process which will determine your entire future including; where you will be, where you will begin and raise a family, and what type of person you will have the opportunity to become.

 This is serious stuff.
 A notary will not be able to help you when things start to go wrong, because they really aren’t supposed to be helping you in the first place.

 So, what should you look for in selecting an immigration attorney?

 1. Choose someone who focuses their practice on immigration law.

 It’s a complicated system of laws that changes literally every day.
 There are so many avenues of relief for people that we often compare practicing immigration law to a game of chess.
 Hence ,many different possible moves, leading to our ultimate goal, residency or citizenship.

 2. Choose someone who listens to you.

 We have had many clients consult with us and tell us about their previous experiences with lawyers.
 These stories include episodes of lawyers yelling at them, not giving them time to explain their stories, and not addressing their fears and concerns.
-This is YOUR life.
-We want you to feel as comfortable as possible and be actively involved in the process of becoming a citizen.
+This is YOUR life and we want you to feel as comfortable as possible so that you become actively involved in the process of becoming a citizen.

 3. Run away from a lawyer that advises you to lie or act dishonest or against what you think is right.
 And don’t believe any guarantees.